PFPrzytycki/CellWalkR/examples/CellWalkR_Vignette.md

 #>        6       16        1        2        2        3
 ```

-It can help to visualize how these enhancers map to the full heirarchy of cell types.
+It can help to visualize how these enhancers map to the full hierarchy of cell types.
 We can see the total counts of enhancers:

 ``` r
 p <- plotMultiLevelLabels(cellWalk, labelScores, z = 1.5)